Environmental impact of Big Tech: Carbon emissions

-In 2021, the big technology sector produced between 2 and 3% of the world's carbon emissions according to the UN's environment program.
+In 2021, the big technology sector produced between 2–3% of the world's carbon emissions, according to the UN's environment program.
 This number is comparable to global aviation.
 A source of this is that these companies, such as Google and Meta who are large contributors, are very reliant on carbon-intensive supply chains due to their enterprises being located in countries reliant on fossil fuels.
 Some example of such countries very dependent on fossil fuels are Oman, Qatar, Kuwait, Saudi Arabia, and Brunei Darussalam.

-Electronics Hub, an organization dedicated to providing electronics knowledge for free for electronics enthusiasts, carried out a study on this using publicly available ESG (Environment, Social and Governance) and CSR (Corporate Social Responsibility) reports to find the total direct and indirect carbon emissions figures for 100 of the largest technology companies, ranking them from highest to lowest polluting within the industry.
+Electronics Hub, an organization dedicated to providing electronics knowledge for free for electronics enthusiasts, carried out a study on this using publicly available ESG (Environment, Social, and Governance) and CSR (Corporate Social Responsibility) reports to find the total direct and indirect carbon emissions figures for 100 of the largest technology companies, ranking them from highest to lowest polluting within the industry.
 They found that Samsung has the largest carbon footprint of any major company in tech.
 Specifically, they emit 20.1 million metric tons of CO_{2} per year.
 Amazon emits the most of the "Big Five" tech companies, with 16.2 million metric tons of CO_{2} produced each year.
 Per employee, Taiwanese semiconductor manufacturer TSMC emits the most, with 209.4 metric tons of CO_{2} produced for every member of their staff.
 Onsemi, a US based semiconductor firm, produces the most carbon relative to their earnings, with 405.5 metric tons of CO_{2} produced for every one million dollars in revenue.

 Data centers and the cloud

 The cloud is a term used by many of these big tech companies as a virtual space in which a lot of data is kept.
 The virtual term intuitively has made it seem that the cloud is not something physical that can harm the earth.
 However, recent studies have shown that the "cloud" is kept alive by very large energy-consuming data centers around the world that do have an impact on climate.
 Based on the U.S. electric metric, storing 100 GB of data in the cloud every year would produce 0.2 tons of CO_{2}.

 As more and more operations are managed in the cloud, the energy required to process and perform those operations is generated by fossil fuels.
 Studies have shown that over 2700 colocation centers across the US consume vast amounts of electricity and water while providing few human jobs required for operation.
 Many of these locations are also susceptible to drought such as Dallas and the Bay Area.
-Anywhere from 3-5 millions gallons of water per day is required to provide energy that allows the centers to operate.
-This water would be enough for 30,000-50,000 people.
+Anywhere from 3-5 million gallons of water per day is required to provide energy that allows the centers to operate.
+This water would be enough for 30,000–50,000 people.

 Data from the International Energy Agency shows that centers use 200 TWh (one trillion watt hours) of electricity and generate 3.5% of the global greenhouse gas (GHG) emissions per year.
 There are three factors that influence the carbon footprint of these data centers.